 There isn’t necessarily a right answer to where artists should receive financial support.
 But there might be a right answer for you.
 Figuring out your boundaries regarding financial support is an important early step in your fundraising cycle.
-Clarifying values and boundaries around money will help you go into a fundraising campaign with more clarity.
+Clarifying values and boundaries around money will help you go into a fundraising campaign with more self-assurance.

 No Right Answers, No Purely Ethical Money